co-cddo/cloudmaturity/src/assessment/people.md

 () **Role-Based Training Recommendations and Self-Assessment:** Relevant certifications are recommended based on specific roles and incorporated into personal development plans.
 Employees are encouraged to self-assess their progress against role-specific and team-level goals.
 () **Incentivized and Assessed Training Programs:** Employees completing certifications are rewarded with merit incentives and receive structured guidance and development plans.
 Periodic formal role-specific assessments are conducted, with achievements recognized through systems like GovUKCloudBadges.

-## How does your organization prioritize cloud experience in its hiring practices?[radios] =
+## How does your organization prioritize cloud experience in its hiring practices of senior/executive/leadership roles, suppliers and contingent labour?[radios] =

 () **No Specific Cloud Experience Requirement:** Cloud experience is not a requirement in job postings; candidates are not specifically sought out for their cloud skills.
 () **Selective Requirement for Cloud Experience:** Some job postings, particularly those in relevant areas, require candidates to have prior cloud experience.